SiaFoundation/siad/doc/api/index.html.md

 **format** | string
 If 'format' is set, the skylink can point to a directory and it will return the data inside that directory.
 Format will decide the format in which it is returned.
-Currently we only support 'concat', which will return the concatenated data of all subfiles in that directory.
+Currently, we support the following values: 'concat' will return the concatenated data of all subfiles in that directory, 'tar' will return a tar archive of all subfiles in that directory, and 'targz' will return gzipped tar archive of all subfiles in that directory.

+**redirect** | bool
+If 'redirect' is omitted or set to true, the provided skylink points to a directory, no format was specified, and no explicit path was provided (e.g.
+`folder/file.txt` from the example above) then the user's browser will be redirected to the default path associated with this skyfile, if one exists.
+If 'redirect' is set to false and the same conditions apply, an error will be returned because there is no default action for this case.

 **timeout** | int
-If 'timeout' is set, the download will fail if the Skyfile can not be retrieved before it expires.
+If 'timeout' is set, the download will fail if the Skyfile cannot be retrieved before it expires.
 Note that this timeout does not cover the actual download time, but rather covers the TTFB.
 Timeout is specified in seconds, a timeout value of 0 will be ignored.
 If no timeout is given, the default will be used,